 –Cricut Essential Tool Kit that includes the handy weeding tool (the Martha Stewart Explore Air 2 comes with a gorgeous gold version!)

-How to Make a Halloween Reverse Canvas Project
+How to Make a Reverse Canvas for Halloween

 The first step to making a reverse canvas project is to remove the canvas material from the canvas frame.
 You have two options: pull out each of the staples on the back, or trim the canvas off using the Cricut TrueControl Knife.
 I obviously went for the easier and faster method of cutting it off with the TrueControl Knife.